Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 #### Variables in templates

-This plugin serves your survey variables in tree ways: 'datanested', ~~'databykey'~~, and 'nestedjson'.
+This plugin serves your survey variables in tree ways: 'datanested', ~~'bykey'~~, and 'nestedjson'.

-- datanested: This is a nested array and can be used in twig loops etc.
+- nested: This is a nested array and can be used in twig loops etc.
-- ~~databykey: With this you can get single variable (much like expression manager does).~~
+- ~~bykey: With this you can get single variable (much like expression manager does).~~
 - nestedjson: This is very convenient to put a parent question code with all it's children in one javascript variable.
 - baseurl: This is very convenient to load javascript or css files from your site: {{baseurl}}js/myjs.js